 Cardinal Joseph Bernardin

-In 1997, the Bernardin Center was established at Catholic Theological Union and today continues to prepare future scholars and leaders who would carry out the Cardinal's vision.
+In 1997, the Bernardin Center was established at CTU and continues today in preparing future scholars and leaders who would carry out the Cardinal's vision.